7 of Adelaide's best cheap eats

-From market stalls serving pasta to American-style diners and Jewish cafés, Adelaide's budget dining scene will keep your stomach and wallet full.
+From market stalls serving pasta to wood-fired pizza and Jewish cafés, Adelaide's budget dining scene will keep your stomach and wallet full.

 By Marc Llewellyn